petk/php-container/README.md

 ```

 Then you can use such container configuration in the application front
-controller or other application entry files like this.
+controller or other application entry files like this:

 ```php
 <?php